 Thoth is the Ancient Egyptian God of writing, magic, wisdom, and the moon.
-The worship of Thoth began in Lower Egypt most likely during the Pre-Dynastic Period (c.
-6000-3150 BCE) and continued through the Ptolemaic Period (323-30 BCE) which was the last dynastic era of Ancient Egyptian history.
-Thus the worship and veneration of Thoth was among the longest of all the Egyptian gods or any deity from any civilization.
+The worship of Thoth began in Lower Egypt during the Pre-Dynastic Period, more than 8,000 years ago, and continued through the Ptolemaic Period (323 to 30 BCE) which was the last dynastic era of Ancient Egyptian history.
+The worship and veneration of Thoth was among the longest of all the Egyptian gods or any deity from any civilization.

 O my twice-great master Thoth,